-/ not extend to the 50% mark, the 50% rule is generally applied.
-Therefore, in Figure 3, the name of end member A applies to the compositional range A-c, and the name of end member B applies to the range c-B, even if known compositions extend only to A' or B'; this allows for the possibility of new chemical data extending compositions toward c.
+If there is limited solid solution at one or more of the end-members, and the solid solution does not extend to the 50% mark, the 50% rule is generally applied.
+Therefore, in Fig. 3, the name of end-member A applies to the compositional range A-c and the name of end-member B applies to the range c-B, even if known compositions extend only to A' or B'; this is to allow for the possibility of new chemical data extending compositions toward c.
 For purposes of nomenclature, it does not matter whether or not A and B are isostructural.

-If the miscibility gap is to one side of the 50% mark, as in Figure 4, and if the phases represented by A-A' and B-B' are not isostructural, a separate name should not be given for the range B'c if it is very small, but if it is of substantial extent, then a separate name might be justified.
-The dividing line between a "small" range and a "substantial" one, in this case and others given below, can be taken as about 10 mole %, although each situation should be regarded on its own merits.
+If the miscibility gap is to one side of the 50% mark, as in Fig. 4, and if the phases represented by A-A' and B-B' are not isostructural, a separate name should not be given for the range B'-c if it is very small, but if it is of substantial extent, then a separate name might be justified.
+The dividing line between a 'small' range and a 'substantial' one, in this case and other given below, can be taken as about 10 mole %, although each situation should be regarded on its merits.